 In B2B inside sales, you can also use LinkedIn’s paid ads, but a far more effective way could be dropping “cold” messages to pre-qualified leads.
 This does require some know-how, so be sure your lead-gen team is confident in this area.

 We’ll talk more about building a qualified team in the next section.

 This role is often combined with paid advertising.
 Having a free course, a book or free consultation in the front of your funnel can drag more leads through the virtual door.

 Lead magnet on the UpLead blog

-It’s extremely important to build a truly valuable lead magnet.
-Any lackluster attempts at providing value could hurt more than help you.
+For your inside sales model to succeed, it’s important to build a valuable lead magnet.
+Any lackluster attempts at providing value could hurt your inside sales more than help them.
 The company’s image may suffer badly under low-quality lead magnets.